sudonem/pfsense-wg-rotate/README.md

 # Important
 - This script has only been tested on pfSense CE v 2.7.2, however it should function similarly on the commercial builds.
 - Presently, the script assumes you are only using one wireguard tunnel.
-I have no current plans to extend the functionality beyond that, though it would be possible.
 - The script **does** create a full backup of the previous `config.xml` file and places it in the same directory as a precaution.
 - Regarding the port range - I strongly recommend keeping this as small as you feel is practical because these ports must be open on your WAN interface in order for WireGuard to function.
 I have no plans to extend functionality to automatically open/close ports following the listen port reassignment.
 Mostly because PHP Shell is a headache - but it is definitely possible for anyone adequately ambitious.